InnerSourceCommons/archive.innersourcecommons.org/events/isc-fall-2020-agenda.md

 ### Notes

 The following agenda is based in **Pacific Time** and this will take place between 9:00 am and 12:30 pm (3.5 hours in total).
 Both days, 15th and 16th of September will use the timeslot.
-By the time of the conference, the following are some examples of translated times to other timezones:

 Example of time differences in other timezones for the first day of conference:
 * Eastern Time: 12:00 pm - 3:30 pm 15th September